Rahul Bagga

 Rahul Bagga (born 30 December 1980) is an Indian actor who predominantly works in Hindi films.
 He made his mark as a supporting actor in Luv Shuv Tey Chicken Khurana.
 During the shooting of the film Sultan, he helped Salman Khan in teaching the Haryanvi language.

 Early life

-Rahul Bagga was born on 30 December 1980 in Delhi, India, to a Punjabi Bagga family of Gajraj Bagga.
+Rahul Bagga was born on 30 December 1980 in Delhi, India.

 Career

 Bagga appeared in Luv Shuv Tey Chicken Khurana, and in the Hindi film Mastram.